georgeadamson/facade-script/readme.md

 Just use this tag instead of a regular `<script>` tag:

+A `<script>` tag will only be added to the page when the user scrolls this into view.

 ```js
 <facade-script src="https://path/to/a/script.js"></facade-script>
 ```

 ### To lazyload a YouTube video:

+An `<iframe>` tag will only be added to the page when the user scrolls this into view.

+Recommended: For improved accessibility, supply a title attribute for the iframe too.
+See `props` below.

 ```js
 <facade-script